The image of Colmez's Montreal functor

-Recall that the centre of an abelian category is the ring of automorphisms of the identity functor.
+Recall that the centre of an abelian category is the ring of endomorphisms of the identity functor.
+In particular, it acts naturally on every object in the category.
 We also show that $\wE_{\BB}$ is finitely generated as a module over its centre and after localizing away from the reducible locus it is isomorphic to a matrix algebra.
-In cases (i), (ii) we have a nice characterization of $\wE_{\BB}$ in terms of Galois side.
+In cases (i), (ii) we have a nice characterization of $\wE_{\BB}$ in terms of the Galois side.
 We may extend $\VV$ to the category $\Mod^{\mathrm{lfin}}_{G,\zeta}(\OO)$ since every object is a union of subobjects of finite length.
 If $\BB=\{\pi\}$ with $\pi$ supersingular then $J_{\BB}$ is simply an injective envelope of $\pi$.
 Let $\rho=\VV(\pi)$, $R^{\zeta \varepsilon}_{\rho}$ be the deformation ring representing the deformation problem of $\rho$ with determinant equal to $\zeta\varepsilon$ and let $\rho^{\mathrm{un}}$ be the universal deformation with determinant $\zeta\varepsilon$.

 \begin{thm} If $\BB=\{\pi\}$ with $\pi$ supersingular then $\VV(J_{\BB})^{\vee}(\zeta \varepsilon)\cong \rho^{\mathrm{un}}$ and $\wE_{\BB}\cong R^{\zeta\varepsilon}_{\rho}$, where $\vee$ denotes the Pontryagin dual. \end{thm} Thus to every $\tau$ in $\Mod^{\mathrm{lfin}}_{G,\zeta}(\OO)^{\BB}$ we may associate a compact $\wE_{\BB}$-module $\md(\tau):=\Hom_G(\tau, J_{\BB})$ and then $\VV(\tau)^{\vee}(\zeta\varepsilon)\cong \md(\tau)\wtimes_{\wE_{\BB}} \rho^{\mathrm{un}}$.